runzeeee/Interactive-Lab-Hub/Lab 3/README.md

 ### What worked well about the system and what didn't?
 \*\**your answer here*\*\*

+Accelerometer can detect the user's action behavior very well.
+Adding new sensors adds more possible interactions to the device.
+The user can clearly understand the question sent by the device, and the device can also understand the user's answer.
+However, the user may be confused on the first use and not know how to answer the questions posed by the device.
+But once they got acquainted with the equipment, there were no more problems.

 ### What worked well about the controller and what didn't?

 \*\**your answer here*\*\*

+The Controller can clearly display the user's actions through the signals transmitted back by the accelerometer, and can quickly and effectively play the input sentences.
+The added play music function can also successfully play and stop music.
+However, the process of returning the user voice collected by the microphone through the controller is relatively long.
+This process has a large delay, and the user feels very strange.

 ### What lessons can you take away from the WoZ interactions for designing a more autonomous version of the system?

 \*\**your answer here*\*\*

+The Autonomous version needs to consider more possible scenarios.
+All the device interaction questions should aim for clear and easily predictable answers.
+Don't ask open-ended questions!
+It is best to ask guided questions when the device interacts with the user, leaving the user to respond with limited options.

 ### How could you use your system to create a dataset of interaction?
 What other sensing modalities would make sense to capture?

 \*\**your answer here*\*\*